Tom94/tev/README.md

 ### Graphical User Interface

 Images can be opened via a file dialog or simply by dragging them into __tev__.
-They can be reloaded, closed, or filtered at any time, so don't worry about opening more images than exactly needed.
+They can be reloaded, closed, or filtered at any time, so opening more images than exactly needed is encouraged.

 Select an image by left-clicking it, and optionally select a reference image to compare the current selection to by right-clicking.
-For convenience, the current selection can be moved with the Up/Down or the 1-9 keys.
-For a comprehensive list of keyboard shortcuts simply click the little "?" icon at the top (or press "h").
+The current selection can be moved with the Up/Down or the 1-9 keys.
+For a comprehensive list of keyboard shortcuts click the little "?" icon at the top or press "h" on your keyboard.

-If the interface seems overwhelming, simply hover any controls to view an explanatory tooltip.
+If the interface seems overwhelming, simply hover over any control to view an explanatory tooltip.

 ### Command Line

-Simply supply images as positional command-line arguments.
+__tev__ understands positional command-line arguments (with and without wildcards).
 ```sh
 $ tev foo.exr bar.exr
 ```

+The filenames can also be supplied using a pipe.

 By default, all layers and channels are loaded, but individual layers or channels can also be specified.
 In the following example, the *depth* layer of *foo.exr* and the *r*, *g*, and *b* channels of *foo.exr* and *bar.exr* are loaded.
 ```sh
 $ tev :depth foo.exr :r,g,b foo.exr bar.exr
 ```

-Other command-line arguments also exist (e.g. for starting __tev__ with a pre-set exposure value).
+Other command-line arguments exist (e.g. for starting __tev__ with a pre-set exposure value).
 For a list of all valid arguments simply invoke
 ```sh
 $ tev -h
 ```